NHSDigital/record-a-vaccination-guidance/app/managing-users.md

 Users can have different permission levels at each organisation.

-### If a user has been added to multiple organisations

-Each time they log in, they will see a screen listing all the organisations they're currently associated with.
-They then have to select the relevant organisation.

-To switch organisations, they need to log out, log back in and select a new organisation.

 ## Changing a user's permissions or vaccinator status

 To change a user's permission levels or vaccinator status, select 'Change' next to their name.